dataweston/tiny-wedding-1/IMPLEMENTATION_PLAN.md

 ### MVP Must Have
 ✅ Landing page with package options
-✅ $5k fast package checkout
+✅ $5k Simple Package checkout
 ✅ Custom package questionnaire
 ✅ Client dashboard with real-time pricing
 ✅ Admin view of all dashboards